 Where the employee dies during the subsistence of their employment contract, the employer is required to pay their next of kin the dues owed to them within 30 days of the submission of proof of capacity to receive the remuneration.

 Employees are entitled to representation by their trade union representative or such other elected employee representatives during disciplinary hearings where the employer is considering terminating the employee.

 Additionally, employers must inform and consult trade unions and the Labour Officer (a designated public official within the Ministry of Labour) where the employer is considering terminating an employee on grounds of redundancy.

 Under the current laws, employees may not be represented by legal counsel during the course of their internal disciplinary hearings or consultations preceding termination on grounds of redundancy.

 An employee is liable to pay income tax – commonly known as Pay As You Earn (PAYE) – on income earned or accrued in Kenya.
 A person is considered to be a resident if he has a permanent home in Kenya and was present for any time during a particular tax year, or if he has no permanent home in Kenya but was present in Kenya for at least 183 days in the tax year under consideration or has averaged 122 days in Kenya in the tax year and the previous two years.

-PAYE is based on a graduated scale based on income brackets, with the lowest rate being 10% and the highest rate being 25%.
+PAYE is based on a graduated scale based on income brackets, with the lowest rate being 10% for monthly income exceeding USD240 and the highest rate being 30% for monthly income exceeding USD324.
 PAYE is withheld and remitted by the employer on a monthly basis to the Kenya Revenue Authority.